 - The maze course will be provided to you electronically.
 It will fit within the 1500mm x 1500mm walled arena.
 It will be possible to print the course onto paper and measurements will be given if you wish to mark it out some other way (for example with 19mm electrical tape).

 - The red lines are to indicate the end of the six elements of the course (see the notes on points for how these are used).
-Anything in red should not be printed – a different version will be available for printing (see below):
+Anything in red should not be marked/printed – see the second version below:

 - You can run the maze as many times as you wish.
 However, you should only submit the video of your fastest run, which will be used for ranking purposes, and that single run must be completed within the five minute time limit.

 - There are multiple ways of completing the course.
-You must choose only one method for your runs.
+You must choose only one method for your run.
 These are in order of difficulty:

 - You can use only a remote control to manually navigate the maze.